SeanNevin98/Imperial-College-FBC-paper-raw-data/README.md

 ## Usage

-Run the R scripts in order to reproduce the plots from the manuscript.
+Run the R scripts in order to reproduce the figures from the manuscript.
 File naming corresponds to figure numbers in the paper.

 ## License